 If you're passionate about the well-being and development of infants and toddlers, a degree in Early Childhood Education will be an excellent fit for you.
 Preschool and K-3 teachers help their students build a solid foundation to support them through future learning.
-Undergraduates seeking their Bachelor of Arts in Education in Early Childhood Education at the University of Arizona complete their program in just two years.
-They study with the same cohort from start to finish, offering each other inspiration and support along the way.
+Undergraduates seeking their Bachelor of Arts in Education in Early Childhood Education at the University of Arizona study with the same cohort from start to finish, offering each other inspiration and support along the way.
 Early Childhood Education majors also earn their Arizona Teaching Certification for birth through grade three with an English as a Second Language (ESL) endorsement.
+Courses, required practicum and student teaching are held at local school sites, where students gain firsthand experience connecting theory and practice through fieldwork.
+Students complete a full year in a preschool setting, and a full year in a K-3 setting.
 After gaining real-world teaching experience, they graduate classroom-ready to welcome the next generation of youth starting their educational journey.

 Early Childhood Education, B.A.E.

 Location: Tucson (Main Campus).
 Courses and fieldwork are often taught off campus in local districts.

 Take courses from top scholars in a variety of subjects, including:

 - TLS 301: Child Guidance and Classroom Management (Birth-Age 8)

 - TLS 312: Early Language Acquisition and Literacy Development

 - TLS 411: Cultural Pluralism for Young Children